-The attribute Regulatory EAD is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Regulatory EAD is a mandatory attribute.
 The attribute Regulatory EAD should be regarded as dynamic, i.e. the value of the attribute Regulatory EAD could change over time.

 In case the capital requirement for the corresponding exposure are not reported under the IRB approach, please fill out the attribute Regulatory EAD as "Non-applicable".